GongT/km.js/server-tools/gulp-tools/docs/gulp-tools.api.md

 // Warning: (ae-missing-release-tag) "gulpTask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function gulpTask(name: string, description: string, callback: TaskFunction): TaskFunction;
+export function gulpTask(name: string, description: string, callback: TaskFunction): NamedTaskFunction;

 // @public (undocumented)
-export function gulpTask(name: string, callback: TaskFunction): TaskFunction;
+export function gulpTask(name: string, callback: TaskFunction): NamedTaskFunction;

 // Warning: (ae-missing-release-tag) "gulpTransformer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //